aws-samples/data-protection/usecase-6/README.md

 This workshop demonstrates how ACM Private Certificate authority(PCA) service can be used to create a complete CA hierarchy, generate a private certificate and apply the private certificate on an Application load balancer.

-### 0. Deploy base CloudFormation Template
+### 1. Deploy base CloudFormation Template

-#Please download the [Base Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-6/cf-templates/template-security-admin.yaml) and launch it in your AWS account.
+Please download the [Base Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-6/cf-templates/template-security-admin.yaml) by right clicking and saving the yaml file on your laptop.

-<a href="https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-6/cf-templates/template-security-admin.yaml" download>Click to Download</a>
+Upload and launch the cloudformation stack in your AWS account.
+IF you are not familiar with this, follow instructions here [Deploy Cloudformation Stack Instructions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html)

-### 1. An IAM Role called CaAdminRole is the role that a CA administrator would assume.
+### 2. An IAM Role called CaAdminRole is the role that a CA administrator would assume.

 * Assume the role named CaAdminRole by using switch role on the AWS console in the AWS account that you are currently logged into